Minneapolis Catholic school shooting survivor describes how friend saved his life: "I'm praying for you"

 "Inexplainable and it happens way too much.
 And when it happens to your own children, then you're going to think very differently about this," said Michael Simpson, Halsne's grandfather.
 "There's only one way to think about it.
 There's nothing this precious little boy ever did to deserve this."

-Law enforcement sources tell CBS News the shooter was 23-year-old Robin Westman, from suburban Minneapolis.
+Law enforcement sources tell CBS News the shooter was 23-year-old Robin Westman, who lived in nearby Richfield.
 Westman died later of a self-inflicted gunshot wound at the back of the church.

 Reaction is also pouring in from local, state and federal leaders after the shooting.